 How to Fix ERR_QUIC_PROTOCOL_ERROR

 The solutions to this problem are pretty simple.
-You can get rid of these error in a few seconds, using the methods mentioned below within a few seconds.
+You can get rid of this error in a few seconds using the methods mentioned below.

 Note: This error is caused by the Chrome browser, not the device.
 Hence, the solutions mentioned below will fix ERR QUIC PROTOCOL ERROR on all the devices including Windows 10, Windows 7, Mac, Android smartphones, iOS devices, or any other gadgets where you are using the Chrome.